J03B1D3N/lets-chat/README.md

 make selected chatroom blue and other not blue.

-add message writing functionality
+broke message writing functionality somehow. need to fix.

-and chatroom creation functionality
+also change so that messageDisplay renders on data change. use the project id variable to tell it which item in the array to render.